Krithiv-7/Murder-Mystery-Bot-main/help-advanced.md

 - `!setup`: Interactive server setup (creates join channel and configures defaults)
 - `!cleanup` (aliases: `!endGames`, `!stopGames`, `!stopAllGames`, `!endAllGames`): End all running games
 - `!endGame <ID>` (alias: `!stopGame`): End a specific game
+- `!resetState` — permission: `admin.resetState`
+	- Ends all games for this guild and clears in-memory state (players, lobbies, caches).
+Useful to recover from stuck state.
 - `!kick <@member>`: Remove a player from their game
 - `!purge <number>` — permission: `admin.purge`
 	- Deletes the last `<number>` messages in the current channel.